webrecorder/browsertrix/docs/deploy/proxies.md

 Proxies can alternatively be configured with a separate proxies sub-chart.

-This allows for updating proxies without having to redeploy all of Browsertrix.
+This allows proxies to be updated without having to redeploy all of Browsertrix.

 A separate proxies YAML file should contain just the `proxies` key: